Kenan Harkin: Television career

 Harkin is known as a color commentator and sideline reporter for numerous events, having worked at the Rockstar US Open, the Gravity Games, the Dew Tour, the Vans Triple Crown series, and the BMX events at the 2008 Summer Olympics.
 Harkin is also known for being the host of the Gear Guy'd segments on Universal Sports.

 Reptile conservation

 Harkin is a lifelong reptile enthusiast and expert.
-He lives in South Florida where he maintains a working reptile sanctuary/breeding facility called Kamp Kenan.
-He operates a website, KampKenan.com, where he sells his captive-raised animals and also provides education content on his YouTube channel.
+He lives in South Florida where he maintains a working reptile sanctuary/breeding facility that was formerly called Kamp Kenan.
+He also operated a website, KampKenan.com, where he sold his captive-raised animals and also provided education content on his YouTube channel.
+Although the Kamp Kenan name was taken from him in a legal battle, he has not stopped doing what he loves.
+His new YouTube Channel is called Kenan Unleashed and His new website is called KenanUnleashed.com.
 Harkin works with the Turtle Survival Alliance and stewards many endangered turtle and tortoise species for them.
 His goal is to create assurance colonies for these species.
 Harkin also works with crocodilians, venomous snakes, and Cyclura iguanas.
 He gives educational seminars/presentations all over South Florida, bringing some of the animals from his sanctuary.
 The goal is to inform the public about the plight of the world's reptiles and to help overcome any prejudices people may have of them.
 Harkin films for wildlife programs in and around Florida.